 Nonviolent Communication: A Language of Life by Marshall B. Rosenberg describes a form of compassionate communication.
 The foreword is by Deepak Chopra, which wasn't a great start for me, as New Age really isn't my thing.
 Rosenberg and I seem to look at the world very differently, so this is less book review and more… Continue reading Book Review: Nonviolent Communication

 I think we judge.
 We all judge, meaning we're all judgmental, even if we don't like to admit it.
 And that's okay—or is it?
 I generally think of myself as pretty open-minded.
 I think people should embrace whatever viewpoints they want to embrace, as long as they're not channelling those views into harmful actions against… Continue reading Are You Judgmental?

-I saw a post on the topic of shoulding recently on Grounding Growth and wanted to continue the conversation.
-Definitely check out her stop the should worksheet.
+I saw a post on the topic of shoulding recently on another blogger's site and wanted to continue the conversation.
 The word should can have several meanings, but the most relevant here is the one from Google dictionary, which Grounding Growth also referenced. "used to indicate obligation, duty, or correctness, typically when criticizing someone's actions… Continue reading Shoulding Ourselves to Death